 Rocks can help store heat, and when used the right way, they can help heat up your tent without electricity.

 Many times rocks are readily available where you are camping.
-First, however, you would need to know the right way to use the heated rocks to help keep warm.
-So, let’s check out the recipe for this tent heating technique.
+First, however, you would need to know how to use the heated rocks to help keep warm.
+So, let’s check out the recipe for this tent-heating technique.

 The method is pretty similar to that of heating water.
-However, heating up the rocks might take up a lot longer than heating water.
+However, heating the rocks might take much longer than heating water.